-In any analog calculation the sum of $\Sigma_a \phi + L$ should be exactly unity since all results are normalized to one source particle.
+normalized to one source particle.
 Russian roulette kills and survivals will create a statistical departure from unity.
-These and other particle terminations, such as energy and time cutoffs, can be investigated in more detail from the normal output by appropriate subroutine creation and calls from BANKR (see Table 10).
+These and other particle terminations, each as energy and time cutoffs, can be investigated in more detail from the nominal output by appropriate subroutine creation and calls from BANKR (see Table 10).

-3. The flux, particles/cm, in region 3 only.
-4. The first-collision contribution of detector 3.
+3. the flux, particles/cm, in region 3 only.
+4. the first collision contribution of detector 3.
 If NAME changes, this is the first collision for that particle.
 If NAM1 equals NAME, this is a multiple collision of the same particle.
 Further differentiability can be obtained by creating counters for subsequent (second, third, etc.) collisions.
-5. Total scattered particles (no volume normalization) in a sphere of radius RO and center at XO, YO, ZO.
+5. total scattered particles (no volume normalization) in a sphere of radius RO and center at XO, YO, ZO.
 No regard is given to medium or region number.
-Note the use of post-collision parameters IG and WATE.
-6. Gamma-ray production, $\gamma \Sigma{\gamma} \phi$ (total gammas produced), in the sphere of detector 5 for medium 8.
+Note the use of post-collision parameters, IG and WATE.
+6. the gamma-ray production $\gamma\Sigma{\phi}$ (total gammas produced) in the sphere of detector 5 for medium 8.
 Assume there are seven media in the geometry input (1 through 7) and medium 8 in the cross-section input includes one nuclide with the same density (atoms/barn-cm) as the partial density of the same nuclide in the media inside the sphere (see Section II.B).
-7. Gamma production spectrum from the estimator in detector 6; i.e., the gamma production group is used instead of the neutron producing collision group. - 8-14.
-These detectors give the collision site contribution to the track length flux estimator in volumes corresponding to each of the seven media.
+7. the gamma production spectrum from the estimator in detector 6, i.e., the gamma production group is used instead of the neutron producing collision group.
+8. - 14. these detectors give the collision site contribution to the track length flux estimator in volumes corresponding to each of the seven media.
 These volumes could be defined in various other ways.
-In any volume there are four types of flights: (1) flights that end at a collision that began as a collision, (2) flights that end at a collision that began at a boundary crossing, (3)

-flights that end at a boundary crossing that began at a collision, and (4) flights that end at a boundary crossing that began at a boundary crossing.
+In any volume there are four types of flights: (1) flights that end at a collision that began as a collision, (2) flights that end at a collision that began at a boundary crossing, (3) flights that end at a boundary crossing that began at a collision, and (4) flights that end at a boundary crossing that began at a boundary crossing.
 It is necessary that a path length estimation volume be defined by geometry surfaces that are recognized by the code so that BANK(7) is called from NXTCOL when particles encounter them.
 The surfaces must define changes in medium number, region number, or geometry input zone.
-For time-dependent track length estimators, some decision must be made as to what time (AGE) to score - possibly the mid-point of the flight.
+For time-dependent track length estimators some decision must be made as to what time (AGE) to score - possibly the mid-point of the flight.
 For time collection intervals much larger than flight times, either AGE or OLDAGE is probably acceptable.

 V.G.
-Boundary Crossing and Track Length Estimators
+Boundary crossing and track length estimators